-- [1] The Respondent was charged with offences relating to carrying out prescribed electrical work (PEW).
-The Respondent was also charged with providing a false and misleading return. - [2] The Respondent accepted that he had committed the disciplinary offences as charged.
-The Board determined that he would be fined pursuant s14M(f) of the Act.
-The penalty was reduced from starting point of \$2000.00 to a final fine of \$1000.00 taking into account the mitigating factors present.
+- [1] The Respondent was charged with offences relating to carrying out prescribed electrical work (PEW) while he was unlicensed.
+The Respondent was also charged with providing a false or misleading return. - [2] The Respondent accepted that he had committed the disciplinary offences as charged.
+The Board determined that he would be fined pursuant s147(f) of the Act.
+The penalty was reduced from starting point of \$2000.00 to a final fine of \$500.00, taking into account the significant mitigating factors present and the financial capacity of the Respondent.
 The Respondent was also ordered to pay costs of \$250.
-A record of the offending will be recorded on the public Register for a period of three years and an article naming the Respondent will be published in the electron.
+A record of the offending will be recorded on the public Register for a period of three years.